Western Sydney University CareerHub Terms & Conditions

 Back to top

-- Western Sydney Careers consists of a team of professional staff in the areas of career counselling and employment.
+The Office of Employability and Graduate Success consists of a team of professional staff in the areas of career counselling and employment.
 Our service operates Monday to Friday between 9.00am – 4.30pm with the exception of university, state and national holidays.

 Back to top